jacobjacobjacobjacobjacob/strava/README.md

 python main.py
 ```

-## API Clients
+## Strava API Client

-The project includes clients for interacting with external services:
+The project includes a client for interacting with the Strava API:

 - **Strava Client**: Fetches activity data from Strava.
-- **Weather Client**: Retrieves weather data for activities.

 ## Database

 The project uses SQLite databases to store activity, gear, and weather data.
-You can explore the database schema and write custom queries using the `db.py` and `queries.py` modules.
+You can explore the database schema and write custom queries using the `db_manager.py` and `queries.py` modules.